Wang-Lin-boop/GeminiMol/README.md

 - [💌 Get in Touch](#-get-in-touch)
 - [😃 Acknowledgements](#-acknowledgements)

 This repository provides the official implementation of the GeminiMol model, training data, and utitiles.
+In this work, we propose a hybrid contrastive learning framework, which conducts **inter-molecular contrastive learning** by multiple projection heads of **conformational space similarities**.

 We also provide: